zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-insert.md

 ## Bulk Insert Entity

-The Dapper Plus BulkInsert method allow inserting a single or multiple entities of the same type.
+The Dapper Plus BulkInsert method allows inserting a single or multiple entities of the same type.

 ```csharp